 Summary

-The ordinary least squares (OLS) method is a linear regression technique that is used to estimate the unknown parameters in a model.
+The ordinary least squares (OLS) method in statistics is a technique that is used to estimate the unknown parameters in a linear regression model.
 The method relies on minimizing the sum of squared residuals between the actual and predicted values.
 The OLS method can be used to find the best-fit line for data by minimizing the sum of squared errors or residuals between the actual and predicted values.
 And, the calculus method for minimizing the sum of squares residuals is take the partial derivative of the cost function with respect to the coefficients of determination, set the partial derivatives equal to zero and solve for each of the coefficients.
 The OLS method is also known as least squares method for regression or linear regression.

 Why sum of squared residuals are taken?